Quessian-Phaedrus-Sternabite/Obsidian-Law/MUN_2024/Useful Cases/Serbian Loans.md

 cites [[Mavrommatis Palestine Concessions]]
 ### Use

-In his opinion on the case, just
+In his opinion on the case, Justice M. Novacovitch provides an argument in support of Germany.
+Because public international law is being breached, the issue is elevated.

+Rebuttal:
+Novacovitch is the dissenting opinion.
+Therefore, the Court did not find this argument valid.

 ### Embedded